canonical/lxd/doc/containers.md

 `limits.kernel.nofile=3000`) to the same value.
 A resource with no explicitly configured limitation will be inherited from the process starting up the container.
 Note that this inheritance is not enforced by LXD but by the kernel.

+## Live migration
+LXD supports live migration of containers using [CRIU](http://criu.org).
+In order to optimize the memory transfer for a container LXD can be instructed to make use of CRIU's pre-copy features by setting the `migration.incremental.memory` property to `true`.
+This means LXD will request CRIU to perform a series of memory dumps for the container.
+After each dump LXD will send the memory dump to the specified remote.
+In an ideal scenario each memory dump will decrease the delta to the previous memory dump thereby increasing the percentage of memory that is already synced.
+When the percentage of synced memory is equal to or greater than the threshold specified via `migration.incremental.memory.goal` LXD will request CRIU to perform a final memory dump and transfer it.
+If the threshold is not reached after the maximum number of allowed iterations specified via `migration.incremental.memory.iterations` LXD will request a final memory dump from CRIU and migrate the container.